-PayPal sees 24% revenue growth in its latest quarter
+PayPal sees 24% revenue growth in its latest quarter; shares fall on outlook

 Facebook reduces time spent by 2 min/user/day to push well-being

-PayPal impressed Wall Street when it reported fourth-quarter earnings after the bell on Wednesday.
-The global payments giant beat analyst expectations for both sales and profit.
+PayPal beat The Street when it reported fourth-quarter earnings after the bell on Wednesday.
+The global payments giant surpassed analyst expectations for both sales and profit.

 PayPal reported $3.71 billion in revenue on a foreign-exchange neutral basis, or 24% growth from the same period last year.
 Analysts were expecting $3.63 billion in revenue for the quarter.